Are pageants feminist or sexist?

 Whatever is deemed feminine is still at the grasp of the patriarchy.
-Makenup, fashion, and of course, pageants.
+Makeup, fashion and of course, pageants.

-These writers argued redeemable points of pageantry in the 21st century.
+These writers argued redeemable points about pageantry in the 21st century.
 “As a feminist, I would say that anything that gives women power, I think, we should rethink.
-And not dismiss, especially in a male-dominated world.”
-Dr. Mina Roces, a historian at the University of New South Wales, told Rappler.
+And not dismiss, especially in a male-dominated world,” Dr. Mina Roces, a historian at the University of New South Wales, told Rappler.

-The Thought Catalog piece weighed in by recounting instances that Miss Universe contestants used the platform to elevate hard-hitting issues.
+The Thought Catalog piece weighed in by recounting instances when Miss Universe contestants used the platform to elevate hard-hitting issues.
 Back in 2015, Miss Jamaica took the Q&A opportunity to talk about violence against women.
-The writer also mentioned how Pia Wurtzbach used the Q&A to talk about HIV awareness.
+The writer also mentioned how Pia Wurtzbach used this section of the competition to talk about HIV awareness.

-She did not fail to mention how Miss Universe 1996, Alicia Machado, stood up against Donald Trump’s sexism, racism, and blatant misogyny.
+She also did not fail to mention how Miss Universe 1996 Alicia Machado stood up against Donald Trump’s sexism, racism and blatant misogyny.
 You know, classic Trump.
 He owned the global pageant from 1996 until 2015.
-Alicia spoke and aired out the humiliation the current U.S. President put her through when she reigned as Miss Universe.
+Alicia spoke out on the humiliation the current U.S. President put her through when she reigned as Miss Universe.

-From Trump’s ownership of the competition, it’s clear that pageantry stemmed from men driven misogyny.
+From Trump’s ownership of the competition, it’s clear that pageantry stemmed from misogyny.

-From Trump’s ownership of the competition, it’s clear that pageantry stemmed from men driven misogyny.
-“How can a competition be empowering when its most famous elimination round seems to objectify contestants based on their bodies?,” former Miss Australia candidate, Amanda Jacobson, mentioned in her piece for The Isthmus.
+From Trump’s ownership of the competition, it’s clear that pageantry stems from misogyny.
+“How can a competition be empowering when its most famous elimination round seems to objectify contestants based on their bodies?” former Miss Australia candidate Amanda Jacobson said in her piece for The Isthmus.

 In 1952, Miss Universe started as a “bathing beauty” competition.
 It wasn’t until 1960 when they introduced the interview portion of the pageant.
-The misogyny continues with its 30 second Q&As on poverty and hard-hitting issues to its outdated swimsuit competitions.
+And the misogyny continues from its 30-second Q&As on poverty and uncompromising issues to its outdated swimsuit competition.

 Read more: The PUA Academy is worse than we thought

 Last November, Miss Earth candidates came forward when a Filipino sponsor asked them for sexual favors.
-Candidates from Guam, New England, and Canada spoke out about the sexual harrassment they faced during their stay in the country.
+Candidates from Guam, New England and Canada spoke out about the sexual harassment they faced during their stay in the country.
 They weren’t only harassed—organizers even mocked them.

-Pageants still have outdated ideals and traditions due to the organizers that make sure these ideals never changed.
-But it’s their own candidates that are using their platform to achieve some sort of global change.
+Pageants still have outdated ideals and traditions due to organizers that make sure these ideals never change.

-Though these women were brave for speaking out, it only proves that the problem is within the system of pageants and not with the women who compete in them.
-Pageants still have outdated ideals and traditions due to the organizers that make sure these ideals never changed.
-But it’ms their own candidates that are using their platform to achieve some sort of global change.
+Though these women were brave for speaking out, it only proves that the problem is the system itself and not with the women who compete in them.
+Pageants still have outdated ideals and traditions due to organizers that make sure these ideals never change.

 Like what Dr. Mina Roces said: “Anything that gives women power, I think, we should rethink.
 And not dismiss.”
 But here’s the thing, whatever aspects of pageantry we see as progressive, it’s because of the progressive women competing in them.

-Miss Spain competing in the Miss Universe this year speaks against transphobia in our society.
-Angela Ponce pushes the conversation of our world’s definition of womanhood.
+Miss Spain competing in the Miss Universe this year spoke against transphobia in our society.
+Angela Ponce pushed the conversation of our world’s definition of womanhood.
 It’s a bold move to shatter our conception of what a woman should be.

-Womanhood, has and always been, tied to the women who defines themselves as such.
+Womanhood has always been tied to the women who define themselves as such.
 And in a country like the Philippines, where most of its citizens remain transphobic, pivotal moments like these reveal our ignorance and misconceptions against the trans community.
 It starts a conversation that societies like ours need to have.

 …whatever aspects of pageantry we see as progressive, it’s because of the progressive women competing in them.